mpalourdio/ng-http-loader/README.md

     ],
 };
 ```
-Then you can use `ng-http-loader` like this
+Then you can use `ng-http-loader` like this:
 ```typescript
 import { Component } from '@angular/core';
 import {NgHttpLoaderModule} from "ng-http-loader";